This article provides a Glossary of terms and concepts for new partners.

 Rebranding: Removal of a company’s logo, name, and documented connection to a product.
 Our platform is “rebranded” for our White Label clients.

-Republish: Publishing an app that has already been published.
-This is done when a client wants the app to use a new source code or makes changes to the Publish step in the dashboard.
+Republish: Changes made to an app may require you to republish the app (i.e. when a client wants the app to use new source code or makes changes to the Publish step in the dashboard).
 We charge $25 dollars for an iOS update.
-Check out this article for more information about when it's necessary to republish, and this article for instructions on republishing your Android app.
+For more information refer to these articles:

 Reseller Dashboard: Where a partner can manage their client panel and apps in one place.
 Only their apps will show here.